596acres/urbanreviewer/plans/Manhattan/Central Harlem East/index.md

 ---
 layout: plan
-title: "Central Harlem East"
+title: Central Harlem East
 permalink: index.html
+published: true
 ---

-Central Harlem East was adopted in 1983 and expires in 2023.
-This plan permits residential and accessory uses in compliance with R7-2 General Residence District guidelines.
+The Central Harlem East plan was adopted in 1983 and expires in 2023.
+It permits residential and accessory uses in compliance with R7-2 General Residence District guidelines.